egecansen/resume/README.md

 - Working with automation tools including ***Selenium***, ***API*** testing tools, and ***Appium*** for mobile automation.
 - Generating comprehensive test reports to facilitate decision-making and enhance software quality.

-I am an active contributor of public utility libraries focused on software automation and java.
+Additionally, I am an active contributor of public utility libraries focused on software automation and java. <br>
 With a proven ability to identify and resolve complex issues, I optimize test efficiency and effectiveness.
 As a strong team player with excellent communication skills, I adopt a collaborative approach to achieving project goals. <br>

 ## Skills